d3vilh/raspberry-gateway/openvpn/openvpn-docker/README.md

 The topology used is `subnet`, because it works on the widest range of OS. p2p, for instance, does not work on Windows.

-The UDP server uses `10.0.70.0/24` for dynamic clients by default, because I have a grey cat.

-The server config [specifies](https://github.com/d3vilh/raspberry-gateway/blob/master/openvpn/config/server.conf#L39) `push redirect-gateway def1 bypass-dhcp`, meaning that after establishing the VPN connection, all traffic will go through the VPN.
+The server config [specifies](https://github.com/d3vilh/raspberry-gateway/blob/master/openvpn/config/server.conf#L40) `push redirect-gateway def1 bypass-dhcp`, meaning that after establishing the VPN connection, all traffic will go through the VPN.
 This might cause problems if you use local DNS recursors which are not directly reachable, since you will try to reach them through the VPN and they might not answer to you.
 If that happens, use public DNS resolvers like those of OpenDNS (`208.67.222.222` and `208.67.220.220`) or Google (`8.8.4.4` and `8.8.8.8`).

-If you wish to use your local Pi-Hole as a DNS server (the one which comes with this setup), you have to modify a [dns-configuration](https://github.com/d3vilh/raspberry-gateway/blob/master/openvpn/config/server.conf#L20) with your local Pi-Hole IP address.
+If you wish to use your local Pi-Hole as a DNS server (the one which comes with this setup), you have to modify a [dns-configuration](https://github.com/d3vilh/raspberry-gateway/blob/master/openvpn/config/server.conf#L21) with your local Pi-Hole IP address.

 ### Generating .OVPN client profiles